kaoh/homebrew-globalplatform/README.md

 #### Linux

-A Docker instances can be used for running the bottling command.
+A Docker instance can be used for running the bottling command.

 ~~~shell
 docker rm brew